NOT RECOMMENDED CHARITIES

 Help Heal Veterans / Help Hospitalized Veterans

-Based on its 2019 tax return, we calculate that Help Heal Veterans / Help Hospitalized Veterans spent 61.7 percent of its $13.2 million budget on overhead.
+Based on its 2020 tax return, we calculate that Help Heal Veterans / Help Hospitalized Veterans spent 61.7 percent of its $13.2 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Help Heal Veterans / Help Hospitalized Veterans used joint cost accounting for 13 percent… Read More
+Additionally, Help Heal Veterans / Help Hospitalized Veterans used joint cost accounting for 13.1… Read More

 Iraq and Afghanistan Veterans of America